jointoucan/finch-graphql/apps/docs/docs/api-ref.md

 `options.context` is an object with the context of the API.
 This is the context of the GraphQL query and you can use it to pass data to the resolvers.

-`options.attachMessages` is a boolean that defines if the api should attach the extensions messaging system automatically.
-This should be false if you need hook this up manually.

-`options.attachExternalMessages` is a boolean that defines if the api should attach the extensions external messaging system automatically.
-This should be false if you need hook this up manually.
+`options.connection` is a instance of a connection class.
+This can be used to create a way to list for messages.
+By default this will create a port connection via the `FinchPortConnection` class.
+To use traditional message passing you can use the `FinchMessageConnection` class.
+To turn off all auto connection mechanisms you can use the `FinchNullConnection` class.

 `options.messageKey` this is a string that controls the key of the message, this is used to identify the message in the messaging system is coming from the right location.

+`options.messagePortName` this is a string that controls the name of the message port.
+This is used to identify the message port in the messaging system.

 `options.disableIntrospection` is a boolean that disables the introspection of the API.
 This is useful if you allow you production application connect to the public devtool.